 I can say that my whole artistic career was probably sparked by this tension between the Christian religion of my parents, which we followed in our home, and the retreating, older religion of my ancestors, which fortunately for me was still active outside my home.
 I still had access to a number of relatives who had not converted to Christianity and were called heathens by the new converts.
 When my parents were not watching I would often sneak off in the evenings to visit some of these relatives.[more inside]

+You want us to pay you for directing eyeballs to your sites?
 Newspaper publishers in France want a law whereby Google (and other search engine services) have to pay for each click made from the search engine to their sites.
 You click on a link to a French newspaper site from a search engine, the Search Engine has to pay the newspaper for that click.
 If the law is passed it's likely Google will no longer include links to French sites that require payment for said links.

 Like all shrines, this one is on a hill, and built into solid rock.
 Richard Olney saw it first in 1961 on an excursion south from his adoptive home in Paris.
 Olney, whose The French Menu Cookbook was recently judged the best cookbook ever by this magazine, immediately knew he had found his proper place on earth. [more inside]